 The role: Threat intelligence analysts are cybersecurity experts who deal with emerging threats and malicious actors targeting an organization’s IT infrastructure.
-They often work with a Security Operations Center (SOC) to monitor for incoming malicious activity targeting the organization’s network or IT systems.
+They can simulate real-world cyber-attacks to assess the security of an organization’s computer systems, networks, applications, and other digital environments.
+These analysts often work with a Security Operations Center (SOC) to monitor for incoming malicious activity targeting the organization’s network or IT systems.

-Why you should hire a threat intelligence analyst: Cybersecurity threats change every day.
-As new risks emerge and new techniques are employed by hackers, threat intelligence analysts can help your organization make sense of the noise.
-They understand the threats posed to your business so that they can be sufficiently mitigated.
+Why you should hire a threat intelligence analyst: Cybersecurity threats change every day and threat intelligence analyst’s are positioned to sufficiently mitigate these threats.
+As new risks emerge and new techniques are employed by hackers, threat intelligence analysts are becoming more of a business necessity as companies look for ways to proactively strengthen their security posture.

 Vulnerability Management Analyst

 The role: Vulnerability management analysts are responsible for identifying and mitigating vulnerabilities across a company’s computer systems and networks.
 They typically assess vulnerabilities present across various IT infrastructure and software, using tools to detect different vulnerabilities in need of remediation.
-These cybersecurity professionals may also be involved in the coordination of internal penetration tests.
-This is where an organization’s IT systems are tested using simulations of real exploitation attempts to assess security adequacy.
+These cybersecurity professionals can also be involved in coordinating internal penetration tests.
+These tests use simulations of real exploitation attempts to assess security adequacy.